-Whether you’re a seasoned gardener, a budding beekeeper, or just looking for an excuse to get outside, you’re welcome to join.
-In the winter, we’ll keep the inspiration going with talks from expert gardeners, beekeepers, and nature lovers.
+Whether you're a seasoned gardener, a nature enthusiast, or just looking for a friendly way to spend a Sunday, you’re very welcome.
+In the winter, we’ll keep the inspiration going with cosy talks and seasonal ideas to bring more nature into everyday life.

 Upcoming events